bwc/selling-partner-api/README.md

 <?php
 require_once(__DIR__ . '/vendor/autoload.php');

-use SellingPartnerApi\Api\SellersV1Api as SellersApi;
+use SellingPartnerApiV5\Api\SellersV1Api as SellersApi;
-use SellingPartnerApi\Configuration;
+use SellingPartnerApiV5\Configuration;
-use SellingPartnerApi\Endpoint;
+use SellingPartnerApiV5\Endpoint;

 $config = new Configuration([...]);
 $api = new Api\SellersApi($config);